Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Self-Managing DRAM 1 ( )

-In this paper, we \hpcareva{comprehensively describe} only one out of many different possible \reva{implementations} of SMD due to page limits.
-This \hpcareva{implementation} prioritizes simplicity.
+In this paper, we \hpcareva{comprehensively describe} only one of many different possible \reva{implementations} of SMD due to page limits.
+This \hpcareva{implementation} prioritizes \atbcr{3}{\emph{simplicity}}.
 However, the DRAM standard can more strictly specify exactly \emph{when} and for \emph{how long} SMD chips are allowed to perform maintenance operations.
-This stricter \hpcareva{implementation} would make SMD chips as predictable as DDRx chips today.
-We hope that future work building on SMD will comprehensively address these issues.} \hpcareva{To make it more evident that \mech{} can be implemented in a way that preserves the predictability of the DDRx interface from the perspective of the memory controller (i.e., in a way that keeps the DRAM interface synchronous), we describe a (more) predictable \mech{} implementation.}
+This stricter \hpcareva{implementation} would \omcr{2}{likely} make SMD chips as predictable as DDRx chips today.
+We hope that future work building on SMD \omcr{2}{can} comprehensively \omcr{2}{study such} issues.} \hpcareva{To make it more evident that \mech{} can be implemented in a way that preserves the predictability of the DDRx interface from the perspective of the memory controller (i.e., in a way that keeps the DRAM interface synchronous), we \omcr{3}{briefly} describe a (more) predictable \mech{} implementation.}

 \hpcareva{\textbf{Designing a Predictable \mech{} Interface.} A simple way of preserving the DDRx interface's synchronicity with \mech{} is to allow the DRAM chip to perform a maintenance operation periodically \emph{only} at well-defined time intervals.
-In other words, the DRAM chip can respond with \actnack{}s \emph{only} for the fraction of time during which the chip is allowed to execute maintenance operations.
-We call this fraction of time the \emph{maintenance operation time} (MOT).
-Outside of MOT, the DDRx operates as defined today (i.e., synchronously and predictably).
-During an MOT, the memory controller is allowed to access DRAM cells at the cost of potentially getting \actnack{}'d by the DRAM chip.
-The new SMD standard would specify i) how long an MOT is, ii) the period at which the interface enters an MOT, iii) how entry to an MOT is triggered (e.g., by a new MOT command), and iv) how many MOTs the memory controller can postpone.}
+In other words, the DRAM chip can respond with \actnack{}s \emph{only} for the fraction of time during \omcr{2}{a mode in} which the chip is allowed to execute maintenance operations.
+We call this \omcr{2}{mode} the \emph{maintenance operation time} (MOT).
+Outside MOT, the DDRx operates as defined today (i.e., synchronously and predictably).
+During MOT, the memory controller is allowed to access DRAM cells at the cost of potentially getting \actnack{}'d by the DRAM chip.
+The new SMD standard would specify i) how long MOT is, ii) the period at which the interface enters MOT \microreva{(MOT\_period)}, iii) how entry to MOT is triggered (e.g., by a new MOT command), and iv) how many MOTs the memory controller can postpone.}